wkoertgen/train.oracle12.migration/README.md

 you should be able to connect to the databases using vagrant ssh and su - oracle

 - Default password for `sys` and `system` is `vagrant`
-- Service `cdb12c` for Oracle12c container
+- Service `CDB12` for Oracle12c container
-- Service `pdb` for pluggable database
+- Service `PDB` for pluggable database
 - Service `UPGR` for Oracle11g database

 There is an OracleVagrantFAQ.pdf on handling the databases, upgrading, monitoring, testing etc.

 ## Links

-We considered gratefully the following links
+We gratefully considered the following links

 - [dbehnke/oracle12c-vagrant (GitHub)](https://github.com/dbehnke/oracle12c-vagrant)
 - [Starting From Windows with Linux VM as Docker Host (AMIS Technology Blog)](https://technology.amis.nl/2015/03/15/docker-take-two-starting-from-windows-with-linux-vm-as-docker-host/)